-Arts for AllEFA provides K-12 schools with a diversity of free and affordable arts education enhancement programs, including:
+Arts for AllEFA provides K-12 schools with a diversity of free arts education enhancement programs, including:

 - Alternative Arts Initiative | The Alternative Arts Initiative provides opportunities for students in non-traditional education settings to participate in and engage with the arts.
 Teaching Artists collaborate with administrators and educators to design specialized residencies for students to apply the creative process in the development and exhibition of their own work.
 To expand and deepen these artistic experiences, the Teaching Artists guide students through the viewing and responding to works of art.

 - EFA Presents! | EFA Presents! provides schools with easy access to performances and visual arts exhibitions from around the world.
 These acclaimed works of art are available to schools at little to no cost, depending on student grade level and the individual work of art.
 EFA includes an education guide and a limited bus rebate to assist with field trip transportation.